brightway-lca/dynamic_characterization/README.md

 [![Conda Version](https://img.shields.io/conda/v/diepers/dynamic_characterization?label=conda)](https://anaconda.org/diepers/dynamic_characterization)
 ![Conda - License](https://img.shields.io/conda/l/diepers/bw_timex)

-This is a collection of dynamic characterization functions for life cycle inventories with temporal information.
+This is a package for the dynamic characterization of Life Cycle Inventories with temporal information.
+It includes a collection of dynamic characterization functions for various environmental flows.
+We also provide a simple interface to apply these functions to an existing dynamic LCI (coming from, e.g., [bw_temporalis](https://github.com/brightway-lca/bw_temporalis) or [bw_timex](https://github.com/brightway-lca/bw_timex)).

-Here's an overview of what is currently included:
+The following dynamic characterization functions are currently included:

 | impact category | metric | covered emissions | source
 |-------|----------|----------|--|